dapr/dapr/charts/actions-operator/README.md

 This chart bootstraps all of Actions Operator components on a Kubernetes cluster using the Helm package manager.

 ## Chart Details
-This chart installs multiple Actions components as subcharts:
+This chart installs multiple Actions components as via "child-charts":

-* Kubernetes Secret with Pull privileges to our Azure Container Registry (ACR)
 * Actions Components Kubernetes CRD
 * Actions RBAC components
     * Cluster Role Binding